badochov/ts-app-generator/README.md

 # ts-app-generator

-Generator for TS app with webpack and babel using yeoman
+Generator for TS app using yeoman